scripting/a8c-FeedLand-Support/README.md

 # FeedLand Support Repo 2

-This is a private repo for work on and use of FeedLand on the A8C runtime.
+This is a public repo for work on and use of FeedLand on the A8C runtime.

-### This site will become public
+### This site was private and now is public

-So be careful of what you post here.
+Be aware of that when you post here.

 ### What's here